eigerco/pallet-move/doc/testing_guide.md

 The node can be compiled and run following instructions from the [README](../README.md).
 It's also possible to run the node inside the Docker container.

-Regardless of the method used to run the node, it's possible to connect to the node using the Polkadot JS UI or Substrate node template and perform all extrinsic calls on the pallet.
+Regardless of the method used to run the node, it's possible to connect to the node using the `Polkadot JS UI` or `Substrate Front End Template` and perform all extrinsic calls on the pallet.
 It means that there is a possibility to publish a new Move module and execute it later using the Move script.
 Sample scripts can be found on the Move website as well as in the testing assets directory in this repository.

 Currently, user can call three extrinsics:
 - `execute` - which executes the Move script;
 - `publishModule` - which publishes a new Move module;
 - `publishPackage` - which publishes a new Move package.

-During Milestone 1 all extrinsics return some dummy values, but are executed properly and generate events.
+In Milestone 1, all implemented extrinsics return some dummy values, but are executed properly and generate events.
 The events are logged and can be seen in the UI.

 User can fetch RPC methods using UI (Pallet Interactor -> Interaction type: RPC -> Pallet: rpc -> Callables: methods).
 It's possible to call the following methods:
 - `mvm_estimateGasExecute`,